Sys NS: Politics

 After the death of Ratno Timoer in 1998, Sys became the head of the Indonesian Film Performers' Association (Persatuan Artis Film Indonesia or PARFI).
 The following year he became active in politics, being elected as a member of the People's Consultative Assembly.
-In 2001, he helped found the Democratic Party.
+In 2001, he, along with eight others, founded the Democratic Party.

 In 2004 Sys' term as a representative finished.
-That same year, he campaigned extensively to have Susilo Bambang Yudhoyono elected as President of Indonesia.
+That same year, he campaigned extensively, as the campaign manager, to have Susilo Bambang Yudhoyono elected as President of Indonesia.
 Afterwards, Sys found himself seemingly ignored by the party; in 2005 he campaigned to be chairman of the party, but lost to Yudhoyono's brother-in-law Hadi Utomo.
 In response, in 2006 Sys left the Democrats and founded the Party of the Unitary State of the Republic of Indonesia (Partai Negara Kesatuan Republik Indonesia).

 By 2009, Sys was secretary general of the Regional Unity Party.
 In 2011, he directed and sponsored a satirical pop opera entitled Cinta Anak Koruptor dan Pacarnya (Love of the Corrupter's Child and Partner) with Rp.
 1 billion (US$110,000) of his own money.
 The opera, held at Ismail Marzuki Park, sold out.

+In both presidential campaigns for the 2014 and 2019 terms, Sys, now an independent politician without a party, played a pivotal role for the victories of President Joko Widodo on his campaign team.